gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 [...]
 ```

+And we run the same script on the test binary, we see that no SQL files on disk are being opened.

 Damn, so we are doing purely in-memory work.
 Alright, so is 180 ms still good in that light?
 How many files are we dealing with?
 According to `find`, ~1.6k.
-So, you're saying we are spending 180 ms to sort a measle 1.6k items in a linear array?
+So, you're saying we are spending 180 ms to sort a measly 1.6k items in a linear array?
 That's *nothing* for a modern computer!
 It should be a small number of milliseconds!

 ## What the hell is my program even doing?

 If you're like me, you're always asking yourself: what is taking my computer so f***ing long?
 Why is Microsoft Teams hanging again?
-(Joking, I do not have to use it, thank God).
+(Joking, I do not have to use it anymore, thank God).
 Why is Slack taking 15s to simply startup?

 The problem with computer programs is that there are a black box.
 You normally have no idea what they are doing.
 If you're lucky they will print some stuff.
 If you're lucky.

-If only there was a tool that shows me precisely what the hell my program is doing...And I could dynamically choose what to show and what to hide to avoid noise...Oh wait this exists for 20 years.
+If only there was a tool that shows me precisely what the hell my program is doing...
+And I could dynamically choose what to show and what to hide to avoid noise...
+Oh wait this has been existing for 20 years.
 Dtrace of course!

 If you're still not convinced to use Dtrace yet, let me show you its superpower.
 It can show you *every* function call your program does!
 That's sooo useful when you do not know the codebase.
 Let's try it, but we are only interested in calls from within `NewMigrationBox`, and when we exit `NewMigrationBox`, we should stop tracing, because each invocation will be anyway be the same: